top of page

 Location:

-• University of Michigan is located in Ann Arbor, MI which is a great college town and walkable city.
+• The University of Michigan is in Ann Arbor, MI, a great college town and walkable city.

-• Is only 30 minutes from Detroit airport and there is a free shuttle to and from airport during breaks, and $10$ shuttle during the other times during the year.
+• It is only 30 minutes from Detroit airport, and there is a free shuttle to and from the airport during breaks and a $10 shuttle during the other times during the year.

 More Information: